1cookspe/Most-Similar-Movies/backend/README.md

 - `PINECONE_INDEX_NAME`: The name of the index where you have stored the embeddings of the dataset.
 - `NUM_DIMENSIONS`: The number of values in the vector embedding; I use `1024` in my application.

-### Running the Server
-Now that your environment has been set up, you can run the server like so:
+5. Now that your environment has been set up, you can run the server like so:

 ```shell
 uvicorn main:app --reload
 ```

-Now, your server should be running on `http://localhost:8000.
+Now, your server should be running on [http://localhost:8000](http://localhost:8000).